flowtoolz/GetLaid/README.md

 item >> (100, 50)       // same
 ```

-And there are also a shorthand notations for minimum and maximum size.
+And there are also shorthand notations for minimum and maximum size.
 These are equivalent:

 ```swift
 item >> layoutSize(100, 50).min  // at least 100 by 50